OfficeDev/office-js-docs-pr/docs/outlook/get-or-set-the-location-of-an-appointment.md

 Office.initialize = function () {
     item = Office.context.mailbox.item;
-    // Check for the DOM to load using the jQuery ready function.
+    // Check for the DOM to load using the jQuery ready method.
     $(document).ready(function () {
         // After the DOM is loaded, app-specific code can run.
         // Add to the location of the item being composed.